Lissy93/framework-benchmarks/apps/vanjs/README.md

 ## VanJS Implementation
 <!-- start_framework_specific -->
-VanJS is impressively tiny - just 1KB of runtime with zero dependencies.
-It's basically "what if we took the reactive parts of modern frameworks and stripped away everything else?"
-The result is surprisingly elegant for simple applications, but you'll quickly bump into its limitations.

-The functional approach is refreshing after dealing with classes and complex component lifecycles. `van.state(initialValue)` creates reactive state, `van.tags.div()` creates DOM elements, and everything just works.
-Our weather app's temperature display is literally `van.tags.span(temperature)` - when `temperature` changes, the DOM updates automatically.

-But the simplicity comes with trade-offs.
-There's no component abstraction beyond functions, no templating system, no event system.
-You're essentially building a reactive version of vanilla DOM manipulation.
-It works for basic interactivity but gets unwieldy fast.

 ### Notable files
 - `src/main.js` - Application logic with VanJS state and DOM creation
 - `src/weather-service.js` - API calls that update VanJS reactive state
 - `src/weather-utils.js` - Utility functions for data processing
 - `index.html` - Minimal HTML with VanJS script tag

-The DOM creation syntax is functional but verbose: `van.tags.div({class: "weather-card"}, van.tags.h2("Weather"))`.
-Coming from JSX or template languages, it feels like writing assembly code.
-You'll miss the declarative nature of modern frameworks.

-VanJS works well for simple enhancements where you need just a touch of reactivity without the framework overhead.
-I've used it for mini apps, like [raid-calculator](https://github.com/lissy93/raid-calculator).
-But for anything substantial, you'll spend more time fighting the limitations than building features.
-It's an interesting experiment in minimalism, but modern frameworks exist for good reasons.
 <!-- end_framework_specific -->

 <!-- start_real_world_app -->